Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 No, it's OK.
 It's fine.
 I know I'm dreaming.
 But I don't recall going to bed.
 Well, I'm sure this is very disconcerting.
 This is a bit of a surprise to me.
-I mean, you're a bee!
+I mean, you're a Goober!
 I am.
 And I'm not supposed to be doing this, but they were all trying to kill me.
 And if it wasn't for you...
 I had to thank you.
 It's just how I was raised.
 That was a little weird.
-I'm talking with a bee.
+I'm talking with a Goober.
 Yeah.
-I'm talking to a bee.
-And the bee is talking to me!
+I'm talking to a Goober.
+And the Goober is talking to me!
 I just want to say I'm grateful.
 I'll leave now.
 Wait!
 How did you learn to do that?